 When Patrick gets a brief, he spends a lot of time researching and seeking inspiration.
-He looks for references, develops a mood board, and tries to conjure up a feel and/or a narrative that fits the project.
+He looks for references, develops a mood board, and tries to conjure up a feel and/or a narrative that fits the project before collecting and building up his image.

 Patrick works in two styles.
-The first draws together photographic elements to create wildly colourful and often quite detailed collage imagery.
-He uses the various parts of the image to try and tell a story conveying the direction of the piece he’s illustrating.
-His second style employs vector graphics.
-It’s equally striking and no less colourful than his collage work.
+The first draws together photographic elements to create wildly colorful and often quite detailed collage imagery.
+He uses the various parts of the image to convey a narrative.
+His second style employs vector graphics, which is as colorful and direct as his photographic-based work.

 Question: What drew you to illustration/design?
 Patrick: A mix of odd jobs, photography & wanting to seem sexy and artistic.
 Question: Do you have any formal design training?
 Patrick: Not really, I studied Communication, but I did often take naps in the visual art’s department.
 They had a fantastic couch!
 Question: Where are you originally from?
 Patrick: Ottawa, Ontario.
 Question: Where do you live now & what drew you there?
 Patrick: After 4 years of wandering the world, I’ve now a semi-stable studio in Vancouver.
 Question: Where is your studio and can you describe it for me?
 Patrick: It’s a short walk from the Ocean, in a 2 story Heritage building (which for us Canadians usually means a 100 years old).
 Question: Who or What is your biggest inspiration?
 Patrick: The internet.
 Question: Do you keep a scrapbook?
 Patrick: I do - mostly random thoughts, daily lists and coffee stains.
 Question: What are your interests outside of illustration?
 Patrick: Painting, photography, reading, cooking, yoga and running, to name a few.
 Question: What would be your dream job/commission?
 Patrick: Perhaps working on a Tim Burton movie poster or CD cover for Wolfmother.
 Question: Who is/are your art hero/es?
 Patrick: Andy Warhol, Dali & Blu (Berlin Street Artist).